Larry-Wilkes-CyberCloud/Social-Engineering-Investigation/README.md

 Is this email Safe or Malicious? <br>
 Malicious	•	The attached URL is from Russia.
-•	The email sender is requesting the user download a file with fairly generic justification.
+<li>•	The email sender is requesting the user download a file with fairly generic justification.</li>
-•	This is enough indicators for us to assume that the link is probably malicious and should be treated as such.
+<li>•	This is enough indicators for us to assume that the link is probably malicious and should be treated as such.</li>
-•	Overall the email is not very professional.
-It is far too generic using terms that could apply to almost
+<li>•	Overall the email is not very professional.
+It is far too generic using terms that could apply to almost</li>